Charles C. Johnson

-In 2025, Johnson was found guilty of civil racketeering and ordered to pay at least $40 million to the plaintiffs.
-They accused Johnson of falsely portraying himself as a U.S. intelligence asset with the aim of extorting them for large sums of money and equity.
+In 2025, Johnson was found liable for civil racketeering and ordered to pay at least $71 million to the plaintiffs.
+They accused him of falsely portraying himself as a U.S. intelligence asset with the aim of extorting them for large sums of money and equity.
+Johnson appealed to the Fifth Circuit Court of Appeals.
+On November 20, 2025, Johnson was sent to jail for contempt of court after failing to comply with post-judgment discovery and stealing a mug from the courthouse.
+He was released on February 5, 2026.

 Education

 Johnson attended Milton Academy high school on scholarship.
 He attended Claremont McKenna College from 2007 to 2011.
 At college he was awarded the Eric Breindel Collegiate Journalism Award and the Claremont Institute Publius Fellowship.
 In 2016, Johnson wrote a memo encouraging Claremont Institute alumni to help elect Donald Trump as president.
 In 2021, Johnson told Rolling Stone he had broken with his past and supported Joe Biden.

 Controversies

 Peter Thiel

-Johnson has a long-standing relationship with Silicon Valley financier and Trump backer Peter Thiel, including collaboration on strategy against Gawker and work for the Trump campaign, as outlined in detail in the book The Contrarian.
+Johnson has had a long-standing relationship with Silicon Valley financier and Trump backer Peter Thiel, including collaboration on strategy against Gawker and work for the Trump campaign, as outlined in detail in the book The Contrarian.

 Johnson both recruited and outed Thiel as a federal informant to Business Insider.